jSherz/jsj-blog/_posts/2023-06-15-enforce-aws-tag-compliance.md

 Tags are essential in AWS.
-They let us allocate costs to different teams, projects, services or business areas, and can be critical in operational response, for example if a piece of dangerously insecure infrastructure is created.
+They let us allocate costs to different teams, projects, services or business areas, and can be critical in operational response.
+For example, if a piece of dangerously insecure infrastructure is created, and you want to identify the right team to fix it without impacting availability.
 In [Shift security left with AWS Config], I discussed providing near-instant feedback to builders when their resources don't meet our compliance needs.
 That whole approach revolves around tags!